Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ## Management strategies for carbon

 ### Afforestation
-Afforestation is the process of planting tt
+Afforestation is the process of planting trees in areas where there are none, perhaps as a result of prior deforestation, or simply where trees do not traditionally grow.
+As trees are